ID Left At Scene Of Catalytic Converter Theft Led Deputies To Sacramento County Resident Timothy Eccel

 SACRAMENTO COUNTY (CBS13) – A suspected catalytic converter thief was arrested at his Sacramento County residence after he reportedly left his ID at the scene of the crime.

-At around 7:32 a.m. on October 21, someone called 911 to report that the catalytic converter on his vehicle had been stolen earlier in the morning, according to a Sacramento County Sheriff’s Office Statement.
+At around 7:32 a.m. on October 21, someone called 911 to report that the catalytic converter on his vehicle had been stolen earlier that morning in the area of Turner Road and Hedge Avenue, according to a Sacramento County Sheriff’s Office Statement.
 The caller said he found a California identification card and a partial reciprocating saw blade under his vehicle.
 The ID card reportedly belonged to Timothy Andrew Eccel, 34, of Sacramento County.READ MORE: Two Good Samaritans In Sacramento Stop Attempted Kidnapping Of Baby In Stroller

 When investigators searched Eccel’s identity, they discovered he was on parole until 2023 for a first-degree burglary conviction after he’d served six months behind bars.